normalian/SentinelAzureOpenAI/Work4.md

 > Let's leverage Azure OpenAI for various use cases.

 Let's Leverage ARM template template which leverages Azure OpenAI ChatGPT/GPT3 from incident information using Azure Logic App.
 In this section, the ARM template creates Chat Completion API using ChatGPT3.5turbo or GPT4, thus select ``GPT35-turbo`` as the model to deploy.
-- Incident Summary
+- Suggest KQL for the incident
-- Incident supplementary information in your natural language - Your Azure Logic App translates into Japanese
+- Translate the incident into your natural language - Your Azure Logic App translates into Japanese
-- Incident
+- Summarize the incident as security analyst

 ![image](https://github.com/normalian/SentinelAzureOpenAI/blob/main/img/work4-03.png)